ashtishad/xpay/docs/wiki/makefile.md

 ## Best Practices

 1. Use `make watch` during development for live reloading.
-2. Use `make up` for running the application without live reloading.
+2. Use `make up` for running the application in standard mode.
 3. Always run `make test` and `make lint` before committing changes.
 4. Run `make migrate-up` after pulling new changes to keep your database schema up-to-date.
 5. Use `make swagger` to update API documentation when endpoints change.